ghrgriner/german-idiom-freq/README.md

 This allows interested users to get a sense of the approximate frequency of German idioms.
 We have also grouped related idioms and designated a primary variant for each group.
-For idioms where the initial match returned a large number hits in the corpora that we thought were not likely to have the given idiomatic meaning, we manually reviewed a sample of 50-100 records and created corrected estimates.
+For idioms where the initial match returned a large number of hits in the corpora that we thought were not likely to have the given idiomatic meaning, we manually reviewed the set of matches or a random sample of the set and created corrected estimates.

 The data that is most likely of interest to repository visitors is the output file [output/dewki\_redewendung\_final.txt](https://github.com/ghrgriner/german-idiom-freq/blob/main/output/dewk_redewendungen_final.txt)